Tell Me a Story! Narrative-Driven XAI with Large Language Models: Introduction

 \section{Introduction}

-The growing adoption of complex black box models in Machine Learning requires improved interpretability \citep{Adadi2018, BarredoArrieta2020, Molnar2022}.
+A key problem due to the growing adoption of black box Machine Learning models is to improve the transparency of such models \citep{Adadi2018, Molnar2022}.
 Explainable AI (XAI) aims at making the underlying decision mechanisms of black box models understandable to both system developers and end users of the model.
 Such explanations have been proven crucial for justifying model predictions towards data subjects, understanding misclassifications, improving a model’s reliability in real-life applications, and increasing users’ trust in the model \citep{Adadi2018, Gohel2021}.
-However, despite their valuable benefits, state-of-the-art explanation methods do not generate concise, coherent, natural language-based explanations, nor do they provide a potential interpretation or narrative behind the various explanations that are found.
+However, state-of-the-art XAI methods do not generate concise, coherent, natural language-based explanations, with a narrative that can possibly further help users.

-For instance, consider the case of the popular SHAP (SHapley Additive exPlanations) method, introduced by \citet{Lundberg2017}.
+For instance, consider the case of the popular SHAP (SHapley Additive exPlanations) method \citep{Lundberg2017}.
 The goal of SHAP is to explain the prediction score of an instance by computing the contribution of each feature to the prediction.
-An example of SHAP values can be seen in the SHAP force plot in Figure~\ref{fig:introexample}.
-In this example, we aim to predict if a student in secondary education will pass their mathematics course in a specific school year.
-The features include the students' characteristics and their family situation, a full description of the features and corresponding values for this student can be found in Table~\ref{table:appendix_SHAPstories_question} in Appendix.
-The reader is invited to interpret the figure and come to a narrative why the AI model predicts this student will fail the math course.
+An example of a SHAP explanation for a loan application that is rejected by an AI model is given in Figure~\ref{fig:introexample}.
+The features include various credit and loan applicant characteristics.
+The reader is invited to interpret the figure and create a narrative for the applicant about why the AI model predicts poor creditworthiness - we revisit this example in Section \ref{Results}.

-This small exercise shows the pain that many data scientists struggle with, when they need to convey a story to a lay user on why the AI made a prediction.
-Because, even though SHAP values can support both data scientists and end users in understanding predictions of black-box models, they simply do not generate coherent, natural language-based explanations.
-The fields of communication and psychology tell us why: people generally prefer explanations provided in understandable natural language and of sufficient detail, as narratives are both easier to comprehend, process and remember~\citep{Dahlstrom2014}.
-Nonexpert audiences therefor find narratives more engaging and persuasive than logical-scientific communication \citep{Dahlstrom2014,Bullock2021}.
+This small exercise shows the nuisance that many data scientists struggle with, when they need to convey a story to a lay user on why the AI made a prediction.
+Even though SHAP values can support both data scientists and end users in understanding predictions of black-box models, they simply do not generate natural language-based explanations.
 On top of that, SHAP values also simply lack conciseness since they attribute significance to all individual features, which often goes into the dozens or even hundreds \citep{Molnar2022}.